Kanyakrishi/AirbnbClone2/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Project setup
+1. npx create-next-app try-air
+2. TS - NO
+3. ESLINT - YES (can be no too)
+4. src directory - NO
+5. App Router - NO
+6. import alias - NO

+make sure the versions are correct npm i npm run dev